 The Ruins of St Paul is one of the most celebrated landmarks in Macau.

-After being damaged by fire in 1695 and 1601, it was once again re-constructed to what was the largest Christian church in Asia at that time.
+Furthermore, it became the largest Christian church in Asia at that time.

 However, tragedy once again struck in 1835 with a fire that left the church in complete ruins.